semaphoreci/docs/docs/programming-languages/python.md

 ## C-Extensions & system dependencies

 Projects may need system packages in order to install pips like `postgres`.
-Semaphore provides full `sudo` access so you may install all required packages.
+Semaphore provides full `sudo` access so you can install all required packages.
-Here's an example of installing the `postgres` pip:
+Here's an example of how to install the `postgres` pip:

 ``` yaml
 blocks: